 Stellar evolution and feedback

-The feedback is composed of a few different models:
+- The feedback prescription is composed of a few different models:

-• The initial mass function (IMF) defines the quantity of each type of stars,
+The initial mass function (IMF) defines the quantity of each type of star,

-• The lifetime of a star defines when a star will explode (or simply die),
+The lifetime of a star defines when a star will explode (or die),

-• The supernovae of type II (SNII) defines the rates and yields,
+The supernovae of type II (SNII) define the rates and yields,

-• The supernovae of type Ia (SNIa) defines the rates and yields,
+The supernovae of type Ia (SNIa) define the rates and yields,

 Initial mass function